Using Service Map solution in Azure

 There are internally generated properties you can use to identify unique processes and computers:

-- Computer: Use ResourceId or ResourceName_s to uniquely identify a computer within an Operations Management Suite workspace.
+- Computer: Use ResourceId or ResourceName_s to uniquely identify a computer within a Log Analytics workspace.

-- Process: Use ResourceId to uniquely identify a process within an Operations Management Suite workspace.
+- Process: Use ResourceId to uniquely identify a process within a Log Analytics workspace.
 ResourceName_s is unique within the context of the machine on which the process is running (MachineResourceName_s)

 Because multiple records can exist for a specified process and computer in a specified time range, queries can return more than one record for the same computer or process.
 To include only the most recent record, add "| dedup ResourceId" to the query.